spatha0011/spatha_vsd-hdp/Day8/README.md

 **γ (Body Effect Coefficient)** and **Φ<sub>f</sub> (Fermi Potential)** are constants provided by the foundry, which characterize the physical properties of the transistor.
 These constants are used by **SPICE simulators** to model the device behavior under various body bias conditions and enable accurate circuit simulations.

-### NMOS Resistive and Saturation Regions of Operation
+### NMOS Resistive region of operation with small drain-source voltage

 Resistive Region of Operation (V<sub>GS</sub> > V<sub>t</sub>, small V<sub>DS</sub>)